ScottArbeit/Grace/README.md

 Grace's default branching strategy is called _single-step_ and is designed to help reduce merge conflicts, and to make it easier to work on and promote code to shipping branches (like `main`).

 Single-step branching is, we hope, both easy-to-use and powerful enough to be all that you need to run your projects.
-(We're open to supporting other branching models in the future.)

-There's a [separate page](docs/Branching%20strategy.md) that describes it in detail.
+There's a [separate page](docs/Branching%20strategy.md) that describes it in more detail.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)